Local Government (Scotland) Act 1973

 The Local Government (Scotland) Act 1973 (c.
 65) is an act of Parliament of the United Kingdom that altered local government in Scotland on 16 May 1975.

 The act followed and largely implemented the report of the Royal Commission on Local Government in Scotland in 1969 (the Wheatley Report), and it made the most far-reaching changes to Scottish local government in centuries.
-It swept away the counties, burghs and districts established by the Local Government (Scotland) Act 1947, which were largely based on units of local government dating from the Middle Ages, and replaced them with a uniform two-tier system of regional and district councils (except in the islands, which were given unitary, all-purpose councils).
+It swept away the counties, burghs and districts established by the Local Government (Scotland) Act 1947 (10 & 11 Geo.
+6. c.
+65), which were largely based on units of local government dating from the Middle Ages, and replaced them with a uniform two-tier system of regional and district councils (except in the islands, which were given unitary, all-purpose councils).

 In England and Wales, the Local Government Act 1972 established a similar system of two-tier administrative county and district councils.

 The act

 The act abolished previous existing local government structures and created a two-tier system of regions and districts on the mainland and a unitary system in the islands.
 The former counties remained in use for land registration purposes.

 The act also established the Local Government Boundary Commission for Scotland, with the remit to make proposals to the Secretary of State for effecting changes which it thought desirable in the interests of effective and convenient local government.
 The Act also abolished the use of Fiars Prices for valuing grain.